postmates/PMKVObserver/README.md

 // Convenience methods for working with the change dictionary _ = KVObserver(object: user, keyPath: "fullName", options: [.old, .new]) { _, change, _ in
-    // unfortunately we don't know what the type of fullName is, so change uses AnyObject let old = change.old as?
+    // unfortunately we don't know what the type of fullName is, so change uses Any let old = change.old as?
 String
     let new = change.new as?
 String
     if old != new {